Cooling and air conditioning bill assistance.

 Select a state or utility company is below for air conditioning bill help or cooling assistance, or if you need more information, find additional details on the LIHEAP program, including the crisis service.
 Or those government grants can be combined with the resources below.
 Hundreds of thousands of lower income families and seniors benefit from this program every year, including during the summer.
 Locate the LIHEAP program near you.

 Alabama has a financial assistance program that opens for enrollment in June.
 Priority is for disabled, senior citizens, and families with young children.
 The state also has a crisis cooling program for the sick; however medical requirements are generally waived for the elderly.
 Call 800-392-8098 for information.

 Arizona accepts applications at local community action agencies.
 The income guidelines in place are usually set at 150% of federal government poverty guidelines, with focus for people with medical conditions or senior citizens.
 Some exceptions can be made, and families can apply year round for assistance for paying their electric cooling bills.
-1-800-582-5706
+Dial 1-800-582-5706.

 Arkansas will normally process applications for summer or crisis LIHEAP from July 1 to September 30.
 Low income families and the working poor are primary beneficiaries.
 In past years up to $700 was paid out, and you will need to apply at a community action agency.
 In addition, free air conditioners or box fans may be available to families with a member who has a serious or life threatening medical condition.
 Telephone number is 1-800-482-8988.